Raihan11x/Kubernetes-Minikube/README.md

 Minikube not starting:

-Ensure that your virtualization software (e.g., VirtualBox, VMware, etc.) is running and correctly configured.
+Ensure that your virtualisation software (e.g., VirtualBox, VMware, etc.) is running and correctly configured.
 Out of memory error:

 Minikube requires a minimum amount of memory.
 You can adjust the memory allocated to Minikube during the start command: